dotnetcore/CAP/docs/content/user-guide/en/cap/messaging.md

 Consuming failure will change the message status to `Failed` and `ExpiresAt` will be set to **15 days** later.

-By default, the data of the message in the table is deleted **every hour** to avoid performance degradation caused by too much data.
+By default, the data of the message in the table is deleted **5 minutes** to avoid performance degradation caused by too much data.
 The cleanup strategy `ExpiresAt` is performed when field is not empty and is less than the current time.

 That is to say, the message with the status Failed (by default they have been retried 50 times), if you do not have manual intervention for 15 days, it will **also be** cleaned up.

+You can use [CollectorCleaningInterval](../configuration#collectorcleaninginterval) configuration items to custom the interval time.